 - Candidates may not solicit others to campaign on their behalf.

-- All candidates, whether running in an opposed or unopposed position, must submit a video to the Nominations and Elections Chair (Immediate Past President) with his/her nomination materials by end of day on the Friday after Labor Day.
+- All candidates, whether running in an opposed or unopposed position and including those whom the Nominations and Elections committee solicits for positions for which no nominee is received, must submit a video to the Nominations and Elections Chair (Immediate Past President) with his/her nomination materials by end of the day on the Friday after Labor Day.
 Parameters for the video:

 - Should be 2-3 minutes in length